hmc-sysadmin/labs/ntp_nfs.md

 NTP is an internet protocol that uses packet-switched, variable-latency data networks to synchronize system clocks.
-The purpose of NTP is to synchronize the clocks of all connected computers within a few milliseconds of Coordinated Universal Time, which is also known as UTC.\
+The purpose of NTP is to synchronize the clocks of all connected computers within a few milliseconds of Coordinated Universal Time, which is also known as UTC.

 NTP clocks are organized into strata, where stratum 0 is made up of extremely precise atomic clocks, GPS clocks, or radio clocks.
 Stratum 1 is made up of computers that are coordinated with the atomic devices.
-The lower strata (2 through 15) are a tree of synchronized servers that communicate with each other to achieve synchronization.\
+The lower strata (2 through 15) form a tree of synchronized servers that communicate with one another to achieve synchronization.

 We are interested in this protocol because some of the services we want to run depend on servers and clients that have exactly synchronized time.
-Specifically, NFS will complain if the client and server clocks are not synchronized.\
+Specifically, NFS will complain if the client and server clocks are not synchronized.

 For more information, visit
 <http://en.wikipedia.org/wiki/Network_Time_Protocol>